lf-edge/ekuiper/docs/en_US/guide/connections/overview.md

 :::

-You can also reuse the defined connection resource in the rule's action via `connentionSelector`.
+You can also reuse the defined connection resource in the rule's action via `connectionSelector`.

+For Kafka sinks, `connectionSelector` can be used to reuse a Kafka connection resource.
+The Kafka connection is used to manage connection status and verify broker connectivity by pinging the configured brokers.
+When a Kafka sink references the connection, connection-related properties such as `brokers`, SASL, and TLS settings are copied from the selected connection.
+The sink still creates its own Kafka producer for publishing messages.

 ## Connection Status